difference between saprophyte and parasite

 Another key difference between saprophytes and parasites is their impact on the broader ecosystem.
 Saprophytes play a critical role in breaking down organic matter and recycling nutrients, helping to maintain healthy soils and ecosystems.
 Parasites, meanwhile, can disrupt ecosystems by causing harm to their hosts and altering their behavior or survival rates.

-See also difference between type i and type 2 diabetes
+See also difference between latitude and longitude

 The Bottom Line